annotation/text-fabric/docs/Api/Bhsa.md

         of your current notebook (without the `.ipynb` extension).
         The Bhsa API will use this to generate a link to your notebook on GitHub and NBViewer.

+    ??? info "silent"
+        If `True`, nearly all output of this call will be suppressed, including the links to the loaded
+        data, features, API methods, and online versions of the notebook.
+        Error messages will still come through.

 ## Linking